 The first thing you need to know if you want to sell a car you haven’t paid off yet is what type of finance it has on it.
 If you have a type of finance that’s secured on the vehicle itself, you cannot sell it without sorting things out with the finance company because they are the ones who own it and hold the title until it is paid off.

 However, if you took out a personal loan that you could have effectively used to buy anything, it’s up to you whether you pay it off or just continue to make the payments.
 With a personal loan, the finance company doesn’t have on hold on your vehicle, even if they asked what the loan was for when you took it out and you said that it was to purchase a vehicle.

-If you have a lease, an auto loan or a balloon finance agreement you’ll have to come to an agreement with the finance company.
-A lease is different from other types of auto finance and you can find out about getting out of a lease agreement early here.
+If you have a lease, an auto loan, or a balloon finance agreement you’ll have to come to an agreement with the finance company.
+A lease is different from other types of auto finance and you can find out about getting out of a lease agreement early in this article.

 Get a settlement figure